 The primary task of Sherpa is to fit a model M as a function of the vector p to a set of observed data, where The vector p denotes the model parameters.
 An optimization method is one that is used to determine the vector of model parameter values, The vector p sub 0, for which the chosen fit statistic is minimized.

 Optimization is complicated because there is no guarantee that, for a given model and dataset, there will not be multiple local fit-statistic minima.
 Thus Sherpa provides a number of optimization methods, each of which has different advantages and disadvantages.
 The default optimization method is levmar, which is a robust method for finding the nearest local fit-statistic minimum (but not necessarily the global minimum).
-The user can change the method using the set_method (S-Lang or Python help) command.
+The user can change the method using the set_method command.

 The following optimization methods are available in Sherpa: